tilenkavcic/All-Local-Website/README.md

 # All Local website

-Showcasing hackathon android connectiviry app focused on connecting farmers and the general public to bring together communities .
+Showcasing EUvsVirus hackathon solution focused on connecting farmers and the general public to bring together communities.

 Built with: [New Age](http://startbootstrap.com/template-overviews/new-age/), a web app landing page theme for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).